LemesoftNostalgic/sprint-o-matic/README.md

 ### Web application

-Use the web version if you want to just try the application quickly.
+Use the web version if you want to try the app immediately.
-The web application works quite ok with the modern browsers, except for the sound quality, that varies.
+The web application works quite ok with the modern browsers, except for the sound quality, which varies.
 However, the web version is always up-to date.

-The web app can also be tried out with phones, at least Android, but the speed is not that good on an average smartphones.
+The web app can also be used with phones, but there is no sounds, and the graphics is not as good as with PC.

   * [Web application starts here](https://lemesoftnostalgic.github.io/sprint-o-matic/)